 Writing Competition

-Entry is free to all and entries are invited through English and Irish language.
+Entry is €5 per submission, and entries are invited through English and Irish.

 FICTION